thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Development Best Practices/fire-tv-4k-ultra-hd.md

 </table>

 Note that mode switch requests might not be successful, and you must verify the mode from `UHDHelperListener#onModeChanged(Display.Mode mode)` or call `getMode()`.
 You must wait until the mode switch is complete before starting content playback.
-Also, the mode switch works only with Fire TV (2nd Generation)."
+Also, the mode switch works only with Fire TV (Gen 2)."

 {: .classy}
 getSupportedModes()